wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-python-html-parser-for-web-scraping-with-beautiful-soup.md

 When you visit a website, your web browser sends an HTTP request to the website’s server, asking for the resources your browser needs to display the site.
 The server might respond with files containing HTML, CSS, JavaScript, and anything else your browser needs to display the site.
 HTML gives a website its structure, CSS gives it style, and JavaScript makes it interactive.

-When you build a web scraper, you write code that sends the HTTP request for you and uses the data without you having to go the website using your web browser.
+When you build a web scraper, you write code that sends the HTTP request for you and uses the data to accomplish something without you having to go the website using your web browser.
 So a web scraper:

 1. Makes a request to a website.
 2. Gets the website’s HTML.